pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

   <tr>
   	<td>alt_process</td>
   	<td>bool</td>
   	<td>Sometimes you don't want to actually have a column created for your field type (such as in the case of having a related rows table).
-Setting this to true will tell PyroStreams to ignore the column in the stream when it needs to because there is none.</td>
+Setting this to true will tell Streams to ignore the column in the stream when it needs to because there is none.</td>
   </tr>
    <tr>
   	<td>version</td>